-The estimation of parameters used in SCGE follows.
+The estimation of parameters used in SCGE follows in Table 1.
 The parameters used in Cobb-Douglas nested production function and Cobb-Douglas nested utility function are enumerated below.
-It is assumed that the parameters of SCGE are set up in such a way that next year's data set is reproduced exactly.
+It is assumed that the parameters of SCGE are set up in such a way that